- International Fees

 Tue Jan 09 - Tue Mar 26 (12 weeks)

 - Domestic fees $611.45International fees are typically three times the amount of domestic fees.

 |Jan 09 - Mar 26||N/A||N/A||Online|

 Course outline TBD — see Learning Outcomes in the interim.

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 This course will be delivered entirely online, however, is an asynchronous course which does not require that you meet each week at a specific time.
-You will be expected to meet assignment deadlines according to the schedule on the course outline and directions of the instructor.
+Materials will be posted every week and students are required to check the content posted and submit assignments weekly.